Stacked butter mochi on a white ceramic plate.

 What is Butter Mochi?

-Butter mochi is a favorite local Hawaiian sweet made of butter, mochiko flour, coconut milk and some kind of other milk (evaporated or whole milk).
-It’s pretty much a coconut custard glutinous rice cake that is chewy and slightly sticky on the inside and crispy on the outside.
-Baked in a pan and cut into squares, butter mochi may look plain but it’s a true staple dessert in Hawaii.
-The locals would serve it at potlucks, parties, or any gatherings.
+Butter mochi is a beloved Hawaiian sweet made with butter, mochiko (glutinous rice flour), coconut milk, and another type of milk (usually evaporated or whole milk).
+The result is a chewy, slightly sticky custard-like rice cake with a crisp golden crust.
+Baked in a pan and cut into squares, it may look humble, but it’s a staple dessert in Hawaii—often served at potlucks, parties, and family gatherings.

 The Recipe Inspiration